absterjr/AI-Tutor/README.md

 #### Note: replace "YOUR_API_KEY" with your actual OpenAI API key.
 Also, make sure to install the necessary packages (flask and openai)

+The number of topics can be increased by simply adding the topic names into the list defined at the beginning.